abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \mathrm{Succ} :\ \mathbb{N} \to \mathbb{N}
 $$

-It says that there is  constructor, called "Successor" $Succ$ (or `+1`, as we can would call it) i.e. this is the equivalent of
+It says that there is a constructor, called "Successor" $Succ$ (or `+1`, as we would call it) i.e. this is the equivalent of

 > 2. If $n$ is a natural number, $n+1$ is a natural number.